An Unfinished Affair: Plot

 Several of them decide to go dirtbiking together.
 Sheila and Cynthia end up splitting off from Alex and Rick, and Cynthia falls off her bike and over a cliff.
 Sheila considers leaving her where she is dangling from a branch, but she sees Alex approaching and quickly saves her.
 Alex once again accuses her in private, and once again she taunts him, telling him that if he tells the family about her, she will share that he cheated on Cynthia while Cynthia was suffering from cancer.
 That night, she steals a gun from Clayton's gun case.
 After Sheila returns home, Dwight again breaks into her apartment and demands the money she promised him.
 She explains that she doesn't have it, but offers him the silk screen painting instead.
 She tells him it's behind a cabinet, but when he searches for it, she stabs him in the back with a knife wrapped in a plastic bag.
 As he bleeds to death on the floor, she first calls Rick and says her mean ex is on her doorstep.
 She hangs up, and Rick calls again, leaving a frantic message on her answering machine that if her ex hurts her, he will kill him.
 Then Sheila calls 911 and says simply, "Help, he's got a knife," and gives her address.
 Then she retrieves the Polaroids of the screen and leaves the apartment.
 Rick races to Sheila's apartment to find Dwight dead and the knife beside him.
 The police arrive, and he runs from them.

 Alex is visited by detectives, who tell him what happened.
 Alex tells them he believes Rick is being framed, but does not give them a suspect with a motive.
 They advise that if Alex hears from Rick, he must report him to the police.
 After they leave, Alex confesses to Cynthia about the affair and that he believes Sheila is behind this.
 Cynthia tells Alex that he has ruined everything.
 Rick calls Alex for help, and Alex leaves to meet him at the art warehouse.
 At the warehouse, Alex admits to Rick that he is the married man Sheila had an affair with.
-Rick hits Alex, but Alex is able to sow doubt in him about Sheila by asking why she isn't clearing Rick's name with the police as they speak.
-Rick storms off.
+Rick is angry with Alex, but Alex is able to sow doubt in him about Sheila by asking why she isn't clearing Rick's name with the police as they speak.